-A daily routine helps employees become more efficient.
-It reduces the need to make decisions each day.
-It enables them to know exactly what they need to do without having to decide or think too much.
-They can also save time on planning, decision making and preparation.
-Furthermore, they get better at doing a certain task because they do it regularly.
-As a result, they become more efficient and proficient.
+Yes, indeed.
+Routines help reduce the need to make decisions each day.
+They enable people to know exactly what they need to do and how to do it without having to think too much.
+In other words, they can save time and effort for planning, decision making and preparation.
+As a result, people might become more efficient at work or study.

 Should employees be allowed to take breaks often?

 I believe employees should have the freedom to take as many short breaks as they want, by “short” I mean 5 to 10 minutes.
-Sitting in one posture at the desk for 3 or 4 hours straight is not good for their health.
-Also, by leaving their desks, doing some exercise and giving their eyes and brain time to rest, they can increase their productivity and job performance.
+Sitting in one posture at the desk for 3 or 4 hours straight is detrimental to their health.
+Additionally, by leaving their desks, doing some exercise and giving their eyes and brain time to rest, they can improve their productivity and performance.

 – Taking regular breaks will help them make better decisions (by thinking more clearly)